yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 Free clusters are limited to a single node in a single region.

-For multi-region deployments, including [synchronous replication](../../explore/multi-region-deployments/synchronous-replication-ysql/), [asynchronous replication](../../explore/multi-region-deployments/asynchronous-replication-ysql/), and [geo-level partitioning](../../explore/multi-region-deployments/row-level-geo-partitioning/), contact [Yugabyte Support](https://support.yugabyte.com/hc/en-us/requests/new?ticket_form_id=360003113431).
+For multi-region deployments, including [synchronous replication](../../explore/multi-region-deployments/synchronous-replication-ysql/), [asynchronous replication](../../explore/multi-region-deployments/asynchronous-replication-ysql/), and [geo-level partitioning](../../explore/multi-region-deployments/row-level-geo-partitioning/), contact {{<support-cloud>}}.

 ### How do I connect to my cluster?

 You can connect to clusters in the following ways:

 Cloud Shell
-: Run the [ysqlsh](../../admin/ysqlsh/) or [ycqlsh](../../admin/ycqlsh) shell from your browser to connect to and interact with your YugabyteDB database.
+: Run the [ysqlsh](../../admin/ysqlsh/) or [ycqlsh](../../admin/ycqlsh/) shell from your browser to connect to and interact with your YugabyteDB database.
 Cloud Shell does not require a CA certificate or any special network access configured.

 Client Shell
-: Connect to your YugabyteDB cluster using the YugabyteDB [ysqlsh](../../admin/ysqlsh/) and [ycqlsh](../../admin/ycqlsh) client shells installed on your computer.
+: Connect to your YugabyteDB cluster using the YugabyteDB [ysqlsh](../../admin/ysqlsh/) and [ycqlsh](../../admin/ycqlsh/) client shells installed on your computer.

 : Before you can connect using a client shell, you need to add your computer to the cluster IP allow list.
 Refer to [Assign IP Allow Lists](../cloud-secure-clusters/add-connections/).